10 Social Media Selling Strategies | The Ultimate Guide to Social Selling

 3. Generate qualified sales leads

-• • Do they have a need for your product?
+• • Do they need your product?

-• What’s their level of decision making authority?
+• What’s their level of decision-making authority?

 • Have they got the budget to afford the solution?